Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 Canada and Australia

-Canada and Australia represent important developed markets that complement U.S. holdings:
+Canada and Australia constitute important developed markets that complement US holdings:

-• Australia: The ASX is dominated by mining giants (BHP, Rio Tinto) and banks (Commonwealth Bank, Westpac).
-Australia offers direct exposure to commodity demand from Asia, particularly China.
+• Australia: The ASX is dominated by mining firms (BHP, Rio Tinto) and banks (Commonwealth Bank, Westpac).
+Australia provides direct exposure to commodity demand from Asia, particularly China.

-Tip: Developed international markets are an excellent starting point for investors new to global investing.
-They offer familiar business models, strong regulatory protections, and lower political risk compared to emerging markets.
-Consider starting with a broad developed markets ETF before adding emerging market exposure.
+Tip: Developed international markets are an effective starting point for investors new to global investing.
+They offer familiar business models, strong regulatory protections, and lower political risk compared with emerging markets.
+A broad developed-markets ETF is an appropriate first step before adding emerging-market exposure.

 Emerging Markets: High Growth, Higher Risk

 Emerging markets represent the faster-growing, more dynamic segment of the global economy.
-These countries typically feature younger populations, rising middle classes, accelerating urbanization, and GDP growth rates that significantly exceed those of developed nations.
-While emerging markets account for only about 11% of global stock market capitalization, they represent roughly 40% of global GDP and are home to over 85% of the world’s population.
+These countries typically feature younger populations, expanding middle classes, accelerating urbanisation, and GDP growth rates that significantly exceed those of developed nations.
+Although emerging markets account for only about 11 per cent of global stock-market capitalisation, they represent roughly 40 per cent of global GDP and are home to more than 85 per cent of the world’s population.

-This mismatch between economic weight and market weight suggests significant room for growth in emerging market equities over the coming decades.
+The mismatch between economic weight and market weight suggests substantial room for growth in emerging-market equities over the coming decades.

 India

-India has emerged as one of the most compelling long-term investment stories in the world.
-With a population of over 1.4 billion (surpassing China in 2023), a median age of just 28, and GDP growth consistently above 6%, India offers demographic and economic tailwinds that few other major economies can match.
+India has emerged as one of the most compelling long-term investment narratives in the world.
+With a population of more than 1.4 billion (surpassing China in 2023), a median age of just 28, and GDP growth consistently above 6 per cent, India offers demographic and economic tailwinds that few other major economies can match.

-The Indian stock market, anchored by the BSE Sensex and Nifty 50, has delivered strong returns over the past decade.
+The Indian stock market, anchored by the BSE Sensex and the Nifty 50, has delivered strong returns over the past decade.
 Key sectors include information technology (Infosys, TCS, Wipro), financial services (HDFC Bank, ICICI Bank), and consumer goods (Hindustan Unilever, Asian Paints).
-India’s growing digital economy and government initiatives like “Make in India” and “Digital India” are creating new investment opportunities across multiple sectors.
+India’s growing digital economy, alongside government initiatives such as “Make in India” and “Digital India,” is creating new investment opportunities across multiple sectors.

-However, Indian stocks are not cheap.
-Valuations on the Nifty 50 frequently exceed 20x forward earnings, reflecting the premium investors are willing to pay for India’s growth trajectory.
+Indian stocks are nonetheless not inexpensive.
+Valuations on the Nifty 50 frequently exceed twenty times forward earnings, reflecting the premium investors are willing to pay for India’s growth trajectory.

 Brazil and Latin America

-Brazil, as Latin America’s largest economy, offers investors exposure to commodities, agriculture, and a large domestic consumer market.
-The Bovespa index includes major companies like Vale (mining), Petrobras (oil), Itau Unipersona (banking), and Ambev (beverages).
+Brazil, as Latin America’s largest economy, provides investors with exposure to commodities, agriculture, and a substantial domestic consumer market.
+The Bovespa index includes major companies such as Vale (mining), Petrobras (oil), Itaú Unibanco (banking), and Ambev (beverages).

-Brazilian stocks often trade at significant discounts to global peers, with forward P/E ratios in the 7-10x range.
-However, this discount reflects real risks including political instability, currency volatility (the Brazilian real can swing dramatically), and persistently high interest rates.
+Brazilian stocks frequently trade at significant discounts to global peers, with forward price-to-earnings ratios in the seven to ten times range.
+The discount reflects real risks, including political instability, currency volatility (the Brazilian real can fluctuate substantially), and persistently high interest rates.
 For investors with a long time horizon and tolerance for volatility, Brazil offers compelling value.

 Mexico is another important Latin American market, benefiting from nearshoring trends as companies diversify supply chains away from China.
 The US-China trade war has accelerated this shift, creating opportunities for Mexican manufacturing and infrastructure companies.